-Mentoring is strongly recommended not just to ensure that your images are of an international (acceptance) standard as a minimum but also your chosen theme is carefully thought out and your images fit that theme.
+Mentoring is strongly recommended not just to ensure that your images are of high technical standard with no obvious flaws but also your chosen theme is carefully thought out and your images fit that theme.

 For approval by the Assessment Panel, a submission must receive at least 4 votes for MAPS.

-Applicants must be able to demonstrate their overall ability in both colour and monochrome media.
-Each submission is to consist of a main folio of at least twenty digital images (monochrome or colour).
-This folio is to be supported by ten photographs from the other medium as shown in the table below.
+Applicants must be able to demonstrate their overall ability in either colour or monochrome media.
+Each submission is to consist of a folio of twenty digital images (all monochrome or all colour).

 In the Panel Applicants Information menu, you will find several resources that you can use to assist you.

 Applying for Honours via the Panel System by Alfred Zommers GMAPS EFIAP/b

 MAPS by Panel - the Challenge by Bronwen Casey.
 Bronwen Casey attained MAPS by Panel in 2008.